 An Important Site of Vata

-The following Ayurvedic strategies can be practiced in addition to daily brushing and flossing to promote optimal oral health.
-We’ll help you to understand the benefits of each practice, and cover the practical tools you’ll need to get started.
+The following Ayurvedic strategies can be practiced along with daily brushing and flossing to promote optimal oral health.

 Using a tongue cleaner daily: